 Inspire and motivate!
 Make a difference!
 Teach.
 Enjoy a career where you can make a positive impact.
-This program introduces college minded students to the field of education and are the foundational courses which benefit all education majors regardless Observation speciality. and field experiences provide the hands-on experience you need to decide if a career in education is for you.
+This program introduces college minded students to the field of education and are the foundational courses which benefit all education majors regardless speciality.
+Observation and experiences provide the hands-on experience you need to decide if a career in education is for you.
 College credit is awarded with the successful completion of this training program.